-Staff will normally mark assessed work for feedback within three weeks of deadlines.
+Staff will normally mark assessed work for feedback within 15 working days of deadlines.
 However, any mark given to the student at this stage will be a provisional mark, which may be revised by the Examination Board.

 Computer Science staff give feedback in a variety of ways.
 The principal form is marks and written comments on submitted work.
 These identify correct approaches, and in the case when the attempted argument is not valid, indicate how the argument could be modified.
 It is important that students study this feedback: learning from mistakes is an invaluable tool for improvement.
-Staff will endeavour to return marked work as soon as practicable; three weeks from the submission date is the latest this will occur (unless there are exceptional circumstances).
+Staff will endeavour to return marked work as soon as practicable; 15 working days from the submission date is the latest this will occur (unless there are exceptional circumstances).
 Some parts of lectures are devoted to discussing common themes that arose from submitted assignments.
-In tutorials/problem classes/workshops/practical sessions, the emphasis is on students attempting problems; staff will give feedback, building towards a correct solution.
+In tutorials/problem classes/workshops/practical sessions, the emphasis is on students attempting problems; staff, which may include demonstrators, will give feedback, building towards a correct solution.
 Finally, Personal Tutors will wish to discuss exam performance during meetings; students can receive detailed breakdowns of their marks.